 The center serves as a resource for the developing health law curriculum at the law school.
-Students interested in health law are able to select from among the following course offerings: Bioethics and the Law, Food and

-Drug Law, Health Care Systems, Law and the Medical Professional, Psychiatry and Law, Legal and Tax Aspects of Health Care Organizations, Antitrust and the Health Care Industry (offered under the title, Seminar in Trade Regulation), and Insurance Law.
-Internships with the Indiana State Department of Health or Wishard Memorial Hospital are also available for students.
+Students interested in health law are able to select from among the following course offerings: Bioethics and the Law, Food and Drug Law, Health Care Systems, Law and the Medical Professional, Psychiatry and Law, Antitrust and the Health Care Industry (offered under the title, Seminar in Trade Regulation), and Insurance Law.
 For information on the joint degree program in law and health administration, see the sections in this bulletin entitled "Joint Degree Programs" and "Academic Information" or contact the Center for Law and Health (317) 274-1912 or the Office of Student Affairs (317) 274-1907.